narumolp/NMPAnchorOverlayView/README.md

 ## Delegate methods
 To get notified of view’s state you can implement following optional four methods.

-- func AnchorOverlayViewDidExpand(view: UIView)
+- func NMPAnchorOverlayViewDidExpand(view: UIView)
-- func AnchorOverlayViewDidShrink(view: UIView)
+- func NMPAnchorOverlayViewDidShrink(view: UIView)
-- func AnchorOverlayViewWillExpand(view: UIView)
+- func NMPAnchorOverlayViewWillExpand(view: UIView)
-- func AnchorOverlayViewWillShrink(view: UIView)
+- func NMPAnchorOverlayViewWillShrink(view: UIView)

 ## Animation Parameters
 The animation of view’s expand and shrink can be modified with the following parameters, refer to NMPAnchorOverlayView.swift and the developer api reference for more details https://developer.apple.com/reference/uikit/uiview/1622594-animatewithduration

-- animDuration: TimeInterval with default value of 0.4
+- animDuration: TimeInterval, default value of 0.4
-- animDelay: TimeInterval default value of 0.0
+- animDelay: TimeInterval, default value of 0.0
-- animSpringDampingRatio: CGFloat = 0.6
+- animSpringDampingRatio: CGFloat, default value of 0.6
-- animInitialSpringVelocity: CGFloat = 20.0
+- animInitialSpringVelocity: CGFloat, default value of 20.0
-- animClearance: CGFloat = 0.7
+- animClearance: CGFloat, default value of 0.7

 ## Author
 Narumol Pugkhem